At the Codfish Ball: Plot

-Sally Draper (Kiernan Shipka) calls Glen Bishop (Marten Weiner) to complain about Pauline Francis (Pamela Dunlap), who is babysitting her and Bobby while the rest of the family is on vacation, calling her step-grandmother "Bluto" and saying she smells like a toilet.
-Pauline trips on the telephone cord outside the door and falls.
+Sally Draper (Kiernan Shipka) calls Glen Bishop (Marten Weiner) to complain about Pauline Francis (Pamela Dunlap), who is babysitting her and Bobby while the rest of the family is on vacation, calling her step-grandmother "Bluto".
+Pauline trips on the telephone cord outside the door and hurts her ankle.

-Don (Jon Hamm) hauls Megan's parents' luggage into the apartment.
-Her father Émile (Ronald Guttman) and mother Marie (Julia Ormond), visiting from Montreal, argue in French.
-Megan (Jessica Paré) asks them to speak English.
-Don takes a phone call from Sally about Pauline's accident.
-Later, during dinner while Don is absent, Émile criticizes Don and Megan takes offense.
-Don arrives with the kids, saying that Pauline broke her ankle.
-Sally says that Pauline tripped over a toy, and Don praises his daughter for how she handled the situation.
-Marie excuses herself from dinner.
-Megan goes to check on her and, finding her mother asleep with a burning cigarette still in hand, sadly takes the flammable object away and leaves her alone to slumber.
+Don (Jon Hamm) hauls Megan's parents' luggage into the apartment, as her father Émile (Ronald Guttman) and mother Marie (Julia Ormond) are visiting from Montreal.
+Later, Sally and Bobby join them for dinner; Sally says that Pauline tripped over Bobby's toy, and Don praises his daughter for how she handled the situation.

-Roger (John Slattery) and his ex-wife Mona (Talia Balsam) meet, and he tells her about how his recent LSD experience has changed his life.
+Roger (John Slattery) tells his ex-wife Mona (Talia Balsam) about how his recent LSD experience has changed his life.
 He requests her assistance arranging meetings with prospective clients he will be meeting at an upcoming American Cancer Society dinner to honor Don for his published anti-smoking letter.
-She knows about his forthcoming divorce and is amused by it, but implies she will help him out with business anyway.
+Mona agrees.